seunggookim/seunggookim.github.io/_teaching/teach_w_ksmpc24.md

 All materials (presentation slides, hands-on MATLAB Livescripts) can be found in [my public GitHub repository](https://github.com/seunggookim/ksmpc-ss24-sess3).

 This course was taught via Zoom as I was in Frankfurt am Main, Germany, and attendees were in Seoul, South Korea.
-A few practicals for my own future reference:
+Here are a few practicals for my own future reference:
-- Apple Keynote now support the window-presentation mode.
+- Apple Keynote now supports the window-presentation mode.
 This can be activated from [Play]>[In Window].
 - To switch between Keynote and MATLAB, sharing a part of the screen can be useful since sharing the full screen makes things really slow.
-This option can be found [Share]>[Advanced]>[Portion of Screen].
+This option can be found at [Share]>[Advanced]>[Portion of Screen].
 - In a hybrid meeting, attendees may not have access to Zoom chat.
 Per a brilliant KAIST student Hyun-Jae Kim's recommendation, I used [Padlet](https://padlet.com) for an open bulletin board to communicate with the attendees, which worked superbly well!
 This service is for now (2024-09-14) free for 3 boards.